Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 at first (about one day) and reduce it over time as we gain confidence.

 Otherwise, the overall proving setup is quite similar to that of a zk-rollup.
-Just as in zk-rollups, proofs (and attestations) are posted onto the DA layer so that we have consensus about who to reward and who to slash.
+Just as in zk-rollups, proofs (and attestations) are posted onto the DA layer so that we have consensus about whom to reward and whom to slash.
 And, just like a zk-rollup, optimistic proofs/attestations are posted into a separate "namespace" on the DA layer (if possible) so that light clients can avoid downloading transaction data.
 The only other significant distinction between optimistic and zk rollups in Sovereign is that optimistic rollups use block-level proofs